Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 In the region, indigenous peoples created primordial mounds for ceremonies and burials.
 Various Native American cultures occupied the site, including the Deptford, Swift Creek, and Weeden Island cultures.

-Burial Mound Crystal River Archaeological State Park
+Temple Mound H Crystal River Archaeological State Park

 Apart from the mounds, the park has a museum featuring exhibits on Native American culture and history.
 Our walk through the visitor center included learning about ancient tools and techniques, as well as the local flora and fauna.
 Additionally, recreational activities include fishing, kayaking, and birdwatching.
 A picnic area and hiking trails are also available for visitors.